orspod/azure-docs/articles/data-explorer/ingest-data-event-grid.md

      It *must* be set as follows: *`/blobServices/default/containers/`*[container prefix]
     * **Subject Ends With** field is the *literal* suffix of the blob.
 No wildcards are allowed.

-## Create a target table in Azure Data Explorer
+## Create a target table in Azure Data Explore

 Create a table in Azure Data Explorer where Event Hubs will send data.
 Create the table in the cluster and database prepared in the prerequisites.